gujord/OpenAPI-MCP/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/gujord/OpenAPI-MCP)
 ![Open Issues](https://img.shields.io/github/issues/gujord/OpenAPI-MCP)

-OpenAPI-MCP is a command-line interface (CLI) tool that leverages an OpenAPI specification to dynamically generate and call API endpoints.
-The tool integrates with the Model Context Protocol (MCP), allowing large language models (LLMs) to directly invoke these endpoints as callable functions.
+OpenAPI-MCP makes any API available to Large Language Models (LLMs) through the Model Context Protocol (MCP).
+It automatically reads OpenAPI/Swagger specifications and dynamically registers endpoints, enabling LLMs to seamlessly interact with external APIs.

+If you like the direction of this project, consider giving it a ⭐ on GitHub!

 ![OpenAPI-MCP](OpenAPI-MCP.png)